Rachel is a specialist Civil Barrister. She enjoys a thriving practice in general civil and commercial work.

-Before coming to The 36 Group, Rachel completed Pupillage at Arden Chambers during which time she undertook a secondment at Newham & Havering LBC in their housing department working on Judicial Review cases and homelessness as well as statutory nuisance.
+Before coming to 36 Civil, Rachel completed pupillage at Arden Chambers during which time she undertook a secondment at Newham & Havering LBC in their housing department working on Judicial Review cases and homelessness as well as statutory nuisance.
 She also undertook a secondment at Hyde Housing Association during which time she dealt with anti-social behaviour injunctions, evictions, suspension of warrants, boundary disputes, nuisance, hoarding, Manchester v Finn/Sheffield v Hopkins applications and other housing and property related disputes.

-Before coming to the Bar, Rachel worked as a Legal and Finance Associate at Seneca Banking Consultants dealing primarily with claims against banks in the pre litigation stage that engaged in the sale of Interest Rate Hedging products, Fixed Rate Tailored Business Loans, GRGs, Annuities and Currency Swaps.
+Before coming to the Bar, Rachel worked as a Legal and Finance Associate at Seneca Banking Consultants dealing primarily with claims against banks in the pre-litigation stage that engaged in the sale of Interest Rate Hedging products, Fixed Rate Tailored Business Loans, GRGs, Annuities and Currency Swaps.
 Rachel handled a case load of over 150 clients including premiership footballers, hoteliers, accountants, private residential and commercial landlords, private student halls of residence companies, private hospitals, farmers, car dealerships and private individuals.
 Her experience included drafting pleadings and conducting negotiations.
 The highest pre-litigation negotiation solely handled was for £4.5 million in favour of a private landlord and letting agent.
+She was also exposed to insolvency and enforcement work.

 Rachel also worked as a Catastrophic Personal Injury Paralegal at DWF and Costs Paralegal at Horwich Farrelly Solicitors on behalf of some of the Europe’s biggest insurance companies.
 In both positions she drafted documents such as witness statements, defences, Part 18 requests, Points of Dispute and Precedent H forms.